aiman-al-masoud/deixiscript/docs/notes/notes.md

 # number adjectives on noun phrases

-# how to define functions?

-have is the next n instructions have is the next instructions the scope is have the scope is back

-# string (and any atom) should be counted as a nounphrase

 # macros should also accept "raw strings" not just lexeme classes

 letter is "a" or "b" or "c" ... digit is "1" or "2" or "3" ... fullstop is "."